wes06/Drift-A-Part/readme.md

   <img src="Imgs/scale3.png" height="250"/><br>
   This 1/1000000000x<br>
   <img src="Imgs/scale4.png" height="250"/><br>
-  Green is "linear", Blue is log conversion using cartesian coordinates, purple with spherical
+  Green is "linear", Blue is log conversion using cartesian coordinates, purple with spherical.<br>
+  Note the perpendicular distortion on the Blue graph.
 </p>